tmarfil/nginx-api-gateway-for-k8s/docs/class1/module6/lab1.rst

 Task 05: Authorization - Signed JSON Web Token (JWT) Validation
 ===============================================================

-The https://jobs.local/post-job API endpoint is not authorizing users and will accept changes from anyone.
-Let's lock it down to only authorized users.
+The ``https://jobs.local/add-job`` API endpoint is not authorizing users and will accept changes from anyone.
+In this task, we restrict access to authorized users only.

 The most common method to authorize API users is via an "Authorization" HTTP header in the format: